Siiir/commit-hooks/README.md

 # Commit Hooks

 A collection of commit hooks to maintain code quality and consistency across your projects.
+This repository branch is tailored for **Unity** projects.

 ## Quick Start